PyconUK/2015.pyconuk.org/content/schedule.rst

 .. _`Resilient data pipelines using Docker-Compose`: /talks/
 .. _`Accelerate and scale your tests with nodepool`: /talks/
 .. _`Trade management in Python - a story of throughput`: /talks/

-.. _`With flexibility comes responsibilty: Getting schemas around semi-structured data using Avro`: /talks/
+.. _`Analyse Yourselves`: /talks/
 .. _`Intro to web scraping with Scrapy`: /talks/
-.. _`Analyse Yourselves`: /talks/
+.. _`Getting schemas around semi-structured data using Avro`: /talks/
+.. _`Event-Sourced Domain Models in Python`: /workshops/

-.. _`Building Async Microservices`: /talks/
+.. _`Building Async Microservices`: /workshops/
 .. _`Scrapy Workshop`: /talks/
-.. _`Event-Sourced Domain Models in Python`: /talks/